Barkhad-Awil/forkify-recipe-app/README.md

 ## Credits

-    This application is a proud creation born from the invaluable teachings of **Jonas Schmedtmann** in his Udemy masterpiece, "**The Complete JavaScript Course 2023: From Zero to Expert!**"
+    This app is a product of Jonas Schmedtmann's Udemy course, "The Complete JavaScript Course 2023: From Zero to Expert!"
+Special thanks to Jonas for his exceptional teaching and guidance during the course.

-    A heartfelt gratitude to Jonas for not just teaching, but for inspiring excellence and providing unwavering guidance throughout this transformative journey.
+    The creation of this app stands as a tribute to the depth and quality of the knowledge shared by [Jonas Schmedtmann](https://twitter.com/jonasschmedtman) .
+His dedication to fostering a strong understanding of JavaScript, coupled with practical implementation, has been instrumental in bringing Forkify to life.

 ## Author